isalevine/showme/readme.md

 OK!
 From the show '30 Rock', you should watch:

-Season 4, Episode 22 - I Do Do
+Season 6, Episode 15 - The Shower Principle

 Enjoy!
 ```